immutables/immutables.github.io/immutable.md

 <a name="check-method"></a>
 ### Precondition check method
 One of the core advantages of immutable objects is the fact that an immutable object will be constructed with proper attribute values in _consistent state_ and _never changes_ afterwards.
-So often arises a need to check attribute values or combination of attribute values (cross validation) for correctness.
+Sometimes arises a need to check attribute values or combination of attribute values for correctness (cross validation).

-Given there's no hand-written constructor in a immutable implementation class, you can write `protected` method annotated with `@Value.Check` and throw runtime exceptions if precondition failed.
+Given there's no hand-written constructor in a immutable implementation class, you can write non-private method annotated with `@Value.Check` and throw runtime exception if precondition failed.

 ```java
 @Value.Immutable